JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 React makes sure that props can only be passed from a parent component to its children.
 This prevents components from being hard-wired together.

-If a component wants to change the state of a sibling component, it needs to do it via its parent.
+If a component wants to change the state of a sibling component, it needs to do so via its parent.
-At that point, the state also no longer belongs to any of the child components but to the overarching parent component.
+At that point, state also no longer belongs to any of the child components but to the overarching parent component.

 The process of migrating state from components to their parents is called _lifting state_.
 For your app, add `currentVideo` as state to the `App` component: